Axobot-org/Axobot/docs/config.rst

 * anti_raid: Anti-raid protection with some useful features.
 More information `here <moderator.html#anti-raid>`_.
 Default level: 0
 * vote_emojis: List of emojis that the bot will have to use when there is a voting message.
 This case may occur when using the vote command, or in a poll channel.
 * help_in_dm: Boolean indicating whether the help command message should be sent as a private message, or in the server.
 If the value is set to :code:`True`, the message will be sent in DM.
+* noxp_channels: List of text channels where members will not be able to earn any exp.
+Not necessary if XP is disabled in your server.